Eplerenone vs spironolactone for acne

 Eplerenone and spironolactone are both potassium-sparing diuretics that are also known as aldosterone antagonists.
 These drugs work by blocking the effects of aldosterone, a hormone that promotes water retention and potassium excretion by the kidneys.

-See also Spironolactone labs
+See also Spironolactone drug classification

 Eplerenone: